MOP-DB Help

 During the process you can crop photos by drawing a box with your finger or your mouse.

-The camera in mobile devices can be used to take photos and upload them in one sequence, which means you can snap plants wherever they are growing.
+The camera in mobile devices can be used to take photos and upload them in one sequence,

 You can also add photos by dragging a file and dropping it on the 'Photo File' box.